Tevemadar/QuickNII/Docs/Installation.rst

 **Conditions of use**
 ~~~~~~~~~~~~~~~~~~~~~~~~
-| QuickNII is developed at the Neural Systems Laboratory, Institute of
+QuickNII is developed at the Neural Systems Laboratory, Institute of
-  Basic Medical Sciences,
-| University of Oslo (Norway), with funding from the European Union’s
+Basic Medical Sciences,University of Oslo (Norway), with funding from the European Union’s
 Horizon 2020 Framework Programme for Research and Innovation under the
 Framework Partnership Agreement No. 650003 (HBP FPA).

 **Licence:**
 ~~~~~~~~~~~~~~~~~~~~~~~~